Design Psychology of the Color Green

 When you look at the wide variety of shades of green, see if you can identify which colors have been added to it to achieve each color:

 Image: Wikipedia ‘Sage (color)

-Bright green, especially with yellow added, can be sunny, bright and playful.
+You can create a cheerful, happy area by implementing the color green in your home design.
+Bright green can be sunny, colorful, and playful, especially with yellow added.
 Think of these shades as citrusy.
-If it looks like a melon or a lime, it’s a great addition for brightness in playful spaces, or to reduce gloominess in otherwise not so-exciting rooms like your laundry room or mudroom.
+If it looks like a melon or lime, it’s an excellent addition for brightness in playful spaces or to reduce gloominess in otherwise not-so-exciting rooms like your laundry room or mudroom.

 Exciting Spaces with Bright Green